delucis/v3.chrisswithinbank.net/_posts/blog/2015-07-08-gender-report.md

   [^methodology]: Caroline Moser makes clear the challenges implicit in carrying out gender audits in [‘An Introduction to Gender Audit Methodology: Its Design and Implementation in DFID Malawi’](http://www.odi.org.uk/publications/1195-introduction-gender-audit-methodology-its-design-implementation-dfid-malawi), London: Overseas Development Institute, 2005.

 The data on this page includes events since 2007, running up until the time of posting.
+I don’t currently have the data to analyse how a composer’s age factors into this, but I’m working on it.